Ernest H. Wiegand

 Ernest H. Wiegand (July 10, 1886 – April 1973) was a professor of horticulture at Oregon State University who, in 1925 during Prohibition, developed a brine method that led to the modern maraschino cherry.

+The food sciences building on the university's Corvallis, Oregon campus, Wiegand Hall, is named in his honour.

+Awards

 He won the Nicholas Appert Award in 1960.
-The food sciences building on the university's Corvallis, Oregon campus, Wiegand Hall, is named in his honour.